cybersec-soc-ulgc/cybersec-soc-ulgc.github.io/content/writeups/ictf-2025-imaginary-notes-writeup/index.md

 Despite looking at the documentation of the Supabase JavaScript database, initially I struggled getting the syntax correct, once connected, to execute a SQL `SELECT PASSWORD FROM USERS WHERE 'username' = admin` type query.

-So again I used ChatGPT to help generate the correct syntax in JavaScript using the Supabase JavaScript library, making sure I included it correctly at the top of the copy and pasted attack script.
+So again, I used ChatGPT to help generate the correct syntax in JavaScript using the Supabase JavaScript library, making sure I included it correctly at the top of the copy and pasted attack script.

-Once I had fully fleshed out the attack script with the help of the above, and tested it until it works, I was able to retrieve the `password` field from the admin user in the user table in the Supabase database, and that turned out to be the 'flag' token that I needed to complete the challenge.
+Once I had fully fleshed out the attack script with the help of the above, and tested it until it works, I was able to retrieve the `"password"` field from the admin user in the user table in the Supabase database, and that turned out to be the 'flag' token that I needed to complete the challenge.

 ## Conclusion